bnmoch3/blog/_posts/2023-06-25-sql-lateral-joins.md

 evaluated iteratively for every row in from the prior result set.
 The subquery/function can also reference columns from the prior result set such as in a `where` clause to filter out songs a user has already listened to.
-The rows from the subquery/function are then 'combined' back, since it's a `join`.
+The rows from the subquery/function are then 'combined' back, since it's a `join` after all.

 We didn't use the lateral keyword for the `top_songs` function even though it refers to the `user_id` and `followee_id` columns since Postgres makes it